Flow and thermal modelling of the argon volume in the DarkSide-20k TPC: Single-phase case

 \subsection{Bottom photoelectronics heat}

 The photosensors underneath the cathode window warm the LAr in proximity of the cathode window underside\footnote{Due to its position below the top photosensors, the temperature of the anode window's top surface is minimally affected by the photosensor heat.
 Regardless, the impact of this top heating on the TPC flow is not addressed here within the scope of the single-phase discussion.
-The presence of a gas pocket below the anode establishes the most stringed temperature boundary condition on top of the liquid (saturation temperature), as discussed in section~\ref{sec:dual_phase_gas_pocket}.}.
+The presence of a gas pocket below the anode establishes the most stringed temperature boundary condition on top of the liquid (saturation temperature), as discussed in section~\ref{sec:dual_phase_gas_pocket}.
+We likewise disregard the effect of the sparsely placed veto photosensors on the outside of the TPC walls, as their heat is efficiently removed through unobstructed convective currents in the veto volume.}.
 To minimise the computational complexity of the problem of obtaining the impact of the bottom photoelectronics heat load on the TPC flow, we follow a two-step approach: instead of solving the combined volume of the TPC and the inner veto, we first derive the temperature of the cathode window underside in a separate model, neglecting the interaction with the TPC fluid volume.
 In a second step, we apply the obtained temperature as boundary condition on the cathode in the TPC model and study the resulting convection.
 The simulation framework of the dedicated model for the first step is described below.

 \paragraph{Geometry and mesh}

 We use a separate geometry for the region around the bottom optical plane (see figure~\ref{fig:cathode_geometry}).
 Its fluid volume is bounded by the inner shell of the vessel and does not include the TPC fluid.
 The lower surface of the cathode window is visible on top of the fluid volume and the photosensor plane is located underneath, visible by its zigzag shape on four opposite sites.
 This is the surface to which the heat load is applied.
 The void underneath the photosensors corresponds to a simplified version of the optical plane.
 Due to the shape of the cathode window, the thickness of the fluid layer in between the photosensors and the cathode window underside is $\SIrange{18}{38}{mm}$, increasing from the centre towards the outside.
 The geometry consists of $\SI{2.8e6}{}$ fluid cells with a good mesh quality (orthogonality: $0.74\pm 0.13\,\mathrm{(std.)}$ (min.~$0.20$); skewness: $0.26\pm 0.13\,\mathrm{(std.)}$ (max.~$0.80$); aspect ratio: $1.9\pm 0.5\,\mathrm{(std.)}$ (max.~$10.4$)).